Sophia Wilson: 2023 FIFA Women's World Cup

 Wilson was named to the U.S. squad for the 2023 FIFA Women's World Cup in Australia and New Zealand.
 During the team's first group stage match against Vietnam, she scored a brace and provided the assist for the third goal in the team's 3–0 win.
-Involved in every goal scored, Smith was named Player of the Match.
+Involved in every goal scored, Wilson was named Player of the Match.

 In the United States' knockout stage match against Sweden, Wilson played all 90 minutes of regulation time as well as all 30 minutes of extra time.
 At the end of extra time, with a score of 0–0, the match moved to a penalty shootout.
 Wilson was the second of three U.S. players who missed penalty shots, ultimately resulting in the U.S. being eliminated from the World Cup.

 2024

 Wilson was included in the USWNT squad for the 2024 CONCACAF W Gold Cup, which the US won.
 She scored one goal, against Canada, at the tournament.
-She was then included in the squad for the 2024 SheBelieves Cup; she scored two goals in the final, which the US also won (in a penalty shootout, with Smith scoring her shot), and she was named Most Valuable Player of the tournament.
+She was then included in the squad for the 2024 SheBelieves Cup; she scored two goals in the final, which the US also won (in a penalty shootout, with Wilson scoring her shot), and she was named Most Valuable Player of the tournament.